Ron Sargent

-Ronald L. "Ron" Sargent (born 1955) is an American businessman serving as the interim CEO and chairman of Kroger since March 2025.
-He was previously the chairman and CEO of Staples, Inc. until September 2016, when he was succeeded by Shira Goodman.
+Ronald L. "Ron" Sargent (born 1955) is an American businessman who served as chairman of the Kroger board from March 2025 through June 2026, becoming non-executive chairman on July 1, 2026.
+He served as the company's interim CEO from March 2025 to February 2026.
+He was previously the chairman and CEO of Staples, Inc., where he was in leadership for 15 years.

 Education

 In 1977, Sargent earned a BA from Harvard University.
 In 1979, Sargent earned an MBA from Harvard Business School.

 Career

-Sargent started his career in 1979, stocking shelves and operating the cash register at Kroger Co.

-Sargent joined Staples in 1989.
-In 1991, Sargent become head of the Staples catalog division, and in 1997 he became head of North American operations.
+Sargent started his career at Kroger Co., stocking shelves and working in the mailroom.
+He went on to hold senior roles with the company in store operations, human resources, strategy, manufacturing, sales, and marketing.
+He left Kroger in 1989 and joined Staples as regional vice president.
+In 1991, Sargent became head of the Staples catalog division, and in 1997, he became head of North American operations.
 In 2002, Sargent became the CEO of Staples.

-On May 31, 2016, Ron Sargent announced that he would step down as CEO of Staples after the company's annual shareholder meeting on June 14, 2016.
-The company's board of directors and Sargent mutually agreed that it was time for new management to step in to help Staples grow after Staples and Office Depot called off their $6 billion merger amid regulatory roadblocks.
-Sargent would remain a director and non-executive chairman through the end of the company's fiscal year in January 2017.
+On May 31, 2016, Staples announced that Sargent would step down as CEO and be succeeded by Shira Goodman after the company's annual shareholder meeting on June 14, 2016.
+The company's board of directors and Sargent mutually agreed that it was time for new management after Staples and Office Depot called off their $6 billion merger amid regulatory roadblocks.
+Sargent, who became chairman of Staples in 2005, remained on the board after stepping down as CEO and served as non-executive chairman through January 2017, the end of the company's fiscal year.

-On February 20, 2017, Wells Fargo announced that Sargent was elected to their board as an independent director.
-"Ron brings deep experience in consumer retail and marketing, as well as in the management of a large workforce serving customers globally through a variety of channels,” said Stephen Sanger, the chairman of the board.
+On February 20, 2017, Wells Fargo announced that Sargent had been elected to its board as an independent director.
+As of March 2025, Sargent continued to serve on the board of Wells Fargo, as well as the board of directors for Five Below, Inc. He was also on the Boys & Girls Clubs of America board of governors, the board of directors for City of Hope, and the Northeastern University board of trustees.

+As of April 2022, Sargent served as chairman of the John F. Kennedy Presidential Library in Boston.
+He has been a minority owner of Major League Baseball's Cincinnati Reds since 2006.

 On March 3, 2025, Sargent was named interim CEO of Kroger, after the resignation of Rodney McMullen.
+He also became chairman of the company's board of directors, which he joined in 2006.
+He served as interim CEO until February 2026, when the company appointed Greg Foran to the position.
+On July 1, 2026, Sargent became non-executive chairman of the board after stepping down as an employee of the company.